haiwera-silk-cd/magento-devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_collapsible.md

   - guides/v1.0/frontend-dev-guide/javascript/widget_collapsible.html
 ---

-<h2>Overview</h2>
+<h2>概述</h2>
 <!-- used in {% glossarytooltip 278c3ce0-cd4c-4ffc-a098-695d94d73bde %}Checkout{% endglossarytooltip %} -->
-The Magento collapsible {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} converts a header/content pair into an accordion, where the content is collapsed or expanded on the header click.
+The Magento collapsible {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} converts a header/content pair into an accordion, where the content is collapsed or expanded on the header click.

-Unlike the accordion widget is that collapsible is initialized for one title/content pair, while accordion can be initialized for a set of title/contents pairs.
+Unlike the 手风琴菜单小工具 is that collapsible is initialized for one title/content pair, while accordion can be initialized for a set of title/contents pairs.

-To "bind" several instances of collapsible widget, the <a href="#fedg_collaps_collateral"><code>collateral</code></a> option is used.
+To "bind" several instances of 可折叠窗小工具, the <a href="#fedg_collaps_collateral"><code>collateral</code></a> option is used.

 Once it is expanded, the content can be updated using Ajax.
 The collapsed/expanded state can be saved into local storage or cookies, if the browser does not support local storage.

-The collapsible widget source is <a href="{{ site.mage2000url }}lib/web/mage/collapsible.js" target="_blank">lib/web/mage/collapsible.js</a>.
+The 可折叠窗小工具 source is <a href="{{ site.mage2000url }}lib/web/mage/collapsible.js" target="_blank">lib/web/mage/collapsible.js</a>.

 <h2 id="collaps_init_js">Initialize collapsible in JS</h2>
-Generally the collapsible widget is instantiated like following:
+Generally the 可折叠窗小工具 is instantiated like following:
 <pre>
 $("#element").collapsible();
 </pre>